128technology/docs/docs/plugin_dns_app_id.md

 exit
 ```

-The above configuration will use the `internet` service as a basis for auto generating services for all built in applications such as `google-drive`, `gmail` etc. Here's what the generated configuration will look like.
+The above configuration will use the `internet` service as a basis for auto generating services for all built in applications such as `google-drive`, `gmail`, etc. Here's what the generated configuration will look like.

 ```
 config